 Greg seeks nothing less than transcendence through music, opening himself to receive, and give voice to, this illuminating and transformative energy.
-Through seven albums, many performances and an ongoing stream of compositions, he is honing a distinctively contemplative and yearning voice, reflecting the transience of this temporary world while searching for perfection and eternity.
+Through ten albums, many performances and an ongoing stream of compositions, he is honing a distinctively contemplative and yearning voice, reflecting the transience of this temporary world while searching for perfection and eternity.

 Reviewers observe that “deep contemplation is easily promoted by this music,” which is “profoundly intense in its honesty”, citing its “airy, drifting and lush textural worlds” and “uncanny haunting intensity.”
 Greg’s highly-respected peers, leading atmospheric musicians such as Max Corbacho and Steve Brand, praise the music’s depth, peace and tranquility.

 Greg writes: “My music is intended to alter your consciousness, to tap into a timeless realm of ecstatic inspiration.
 I’m convinced of the power of music to astonish us, to transport us to worlds that we can’t see (or even imagine) and, ultimately, to make us more truly ourselves.
 Music, for me, is soul-shaking, ritual, deepcore magic – and transcendent play.”

 Greg made his debut at The Gatherings concert series, one of North America’s most prestigious electronic-atmospheric music venues, in October 2017.

 Later on, he played drums in a rock band, then formed a vocal trio around his acoustic guitar playing.
 Details on these and other formative ventures are in Greg’s blog entry Sundry Bits of Dabble: a Lifetime’s Artistic Resume.